For Asia's tech giants, clouds before the windows

 JAPAN TV WOES

-Japan's Sony (6758.T), Panasonic (6752.T) and Sharp (6753.T) are also looking for other profit centres as their results for the quarter and the full year will still be dominated by the performances of their laggard TV units.
+Japan's Sony, Panasonic and Sharp are also looking for other profit centers as their results for the quarter and the full year will still be dominated by the performances of their laggard TV units.

 All three are pulling back from the product that made them global brands, hit by intense competition from foreign rivals led by Samsung Electronics.
 Combined, the three companies expect to sell 7 million fewer TV sets this business year than last.